Under Armour All-America Game 2019: Date, Time TV Schedule, Rosters and More

 Under Armour All-America Game 2019: Date, Time TV Schedule, Rosters and MoreJanuary 2, 2019

-It's always recruiting season in college football, and finding the most talented players and signing them is often the lifeblood of any top college football program.
+It's always recruiting season in college football, and finding the most talented players and signing them is often the lifeblood of any top program.

-Top programs like Notre Dame, Oklahoma, Georgia and Michigan have to do a lot of coaching and development with the players they bring into their programs, but it's best to have the most talented players to begin the process of player development and improvement.
+Leading programs such as Notre Dame, Oklahoma, Georgia and Michigan have to do a lot of coaching and development with the players they bring in, but it's best to have the most talented ones to begin the process of development and improvement.

-Many of the top high-school players in the country will compete in the Under Armour All-America Game in Orlando.
-The game is scheduled for January 3, and it will be broadcast by ESPN2 at 6 p.m.
+Many of the top high-school players in the country will compete in the Under Armour All-America Game in Orlando, Florida.
+The game is scheduled for Thursday and will be broadcast by ESPN2 at 6 p.m.
 ET.

 The young stars in the game are divided into two teams coached by Hall of Famer Deion Sanders and NFL Network analyst and former San Francisco 49ers head coach Steve Mariucci.